lbl-srg/modelica-buildings/userGuide/source/help.rst

 To report the bug, send email to https://groups.google.com/group/modelica-buildings.
 This is an open group and everyone can join it.
 No invitation is needed.

+For questions that are specific to Modelica but not the `Buildings` libray, see http://stackoverflow.com/search?q=modelica